Immigrants from Central Asia find hostility and violence in Russia

 Speaking in St. Petersburg in May, Alexander Bastrykin, head of Russia’s Investigative Committee, said “20,000 ‘young’ citizens of Russia, who for some reason do not like living in Uzbekistan, Tajikistan (and) Kyrgyzstan” were serving in Ukraine.

 Those immigrants who have avoided violence still are subject to new anti-migrant laws.
-Much of this is targeted specifically toward immigrants from Central Asia.
+Much of this is targeted specifically toward workers from Central Asia.

 In 2024, 13 Russian regions banned immigrants from certain jobs, including in hospitality, catering and finance, and even as taxi drivers.
 A pilot program starting in September in the Moscow region requires migrants who enter Russia without a visa to be tracked via an app.
 Those failing to comply are added to a police watchlist, impeding access to services like banking, and subjecting them to a possible cutoff of cellphone and internet connectivity.